Here Are The 8 Most Dangerous Places In Denver After Dark

 The Mile High City is a lively, progressive metropolis with much to offer in the way of art, food, culture, (and legal substances), and as a result, the flood of new residents continues to swell with every passing year.
-While it can be exhilarating to live and work in a city that remains in a constant state of flux, growth and change also come with unfortunate consequences.
-Although we live in a fairly safe city, the increase in population has also resulted in an increase in crime.
+While it can be exhilarating to live and work in a city that remains in a constant state of flux, growth, and change also come with unfortunate consequences, leading many to wonder, “Is Denver safe?”
+Although we live in a fairly safe city, the increase in population has also resulted in an increase in crime, which means there are some bad areas of Denver.
 Based on the number of offenses and crime density per square mile, here are the eight most dangerous neighborhoods in Denver.

 So, did you know these were the worst neighborhoods in Denver?
 Where do you think the most dangerous neighborhoods in Denver are?
 Have any opinions on the best neighborhoods near Denver?
 Tell us.